kaliberda97/react-counter/README.md

 # Project: Counter

-The Counter project originated from Viktoriia Kaliberda training in an online course
+The Project 'Counter' originated from Viktoriia Kaliberda training in an online course.